Skip to main content

 Frequently Asked Questions

-The Executive - Movie Industry Tycoon is a strategy game.
+The Executive - Movie Industry Tycoon is a casual management game with comedy and economy themes.

 The Executive - Movie Industry Tycoon is available on PC, Mac OS and Windows.